 We are all aware of the common cookware present in our kitchen – aluminium, stainless steel, cast iron, etc. There is a new entrant in this department- ceramic cookware.

-Ceramic coated cookware started gaining prominence following the infamous lawsuit against DuPont in 2017.
+The next type is ceramic-coated cookware which started gaining prominence following the infamous lawsuit against DuPont in 2017.
 Their flagship product TEFLON was linked with various illnesses among the local population including kidney and testicular cancer.
 Teflon is the material that is used in non-stick cookware across the globe.
-Although Teflon coating can withstand high temperature, after a point, it starts breaking down producing a toxic chemical known as C8 which is carcinogenic.
+Although Teflon coating can withstand high temperatures, after a point, it starts breaking down producing a toxic chemical known as C8 which is carcinogenic.

-As a result of this scandal, there has been rising concern globally over the usage of Teflon coated utensils and alternatives are being explored.
-Even now Teflon coated non-stick cookware are abundant in the market.
+As a result of this scandal, there has been rising concern globally over the usage of Teflon-coated utensils, and alternatives are being explored.
+Even now Teflon coated non-stick cookware is abundant in the market.
 They are PFOA-free.
 But, if heated to a temperature higher than 260 degrees Celsius, it will emit harmful fumes.

 Related reading: Ceramic vs Granite Cookware Comparison

 What Constitutes A Ceramic Cookware?

 Cookware made of ceramic are quite expensive (really, really expensive) and high maintenance.
 As a result, most ceramic cookware (commercially made ones) use metal components to ensure they are durable and cost-effective.

 So, in reality, ceramic-coated cookware are merely metal cookware that uses a form of silicon oil known as sol-gel that is bonded to the cookware.
 Sol-gel mimics the property of non-stick Teflon coating.
 But, it isn’t as durable as Teflon as it degrades with time losing its non-stick property.